18-1-SKKU-OSS/2018-1-OSS-L4-2-/code-review-guidelines.rst

     }

 The example above fails to return a consistent data type.
-Calling clients of this code have to accommodate both a boolean and map return values.
+Calling clients of this code has to accommodate both a boolean and map return values.
 Instead, methods should always return the same data type.

 .. note::